tsfpga/tsfpga/readme.rst

   :alt: Python line coverage
   :target: https://tsfpga.com/python_coverage_html

-tsfpga is a development platform that aims to streamline the code structure and user experience in your FPGA project.
+tsfpga is a flexible and scalable development platform for modern FPGA projects.
-With its python build/simulation flow it is perfect for CI/CD and test-driven development.
+With its Python-based build/simulation flow it is perfect for CI/CD and test-driven development.
-Focus has been placed on flexibility and modularization, achieving scalability even in very large multi-vendor code bases.
+The API is simple and easy to use
+(a complete `simulation project <https://tsfpga.com/simulation.html>`__ is set up in less than 15 lines).

 **See documentation on the website**: https://tsfpga.com